ezekielchentnik/rollup-plugin-optimize-js/README.md

 [![NPM](https://img.shields.io/npm/v/rollup-plugin-optimize-js.svg)](https://www.npmjs.com/package/rollup-plugin-optimize-js)
 [![Travis](https://travis-ci.org/gufsky/rollup-plugin-optimize-js.svg?branch=master)](https://travis-ci.org/gufsky/rollup-plugin-optimize-js)

-Run your [Rollup](https://github.com/rollup/rollup) bundles through [optimize-js](https://github.com/nolanlawson/optimize-js) post bundle generate.
+Run your [Rollup](https://github.com/rollup/rollup) bundles through [optimize-js](https://github.com/nolanlawson/optimize-js) post minifying.

 This will optimize a JavaScript file for faster initial execution and parsing, by wrapping all immediately-invoked functions or likely-to-be-invoked functions in parentheses.
-By default [Rollup](https://github.com/rollup/rollup) does similar optimizations, however, this will apply it to all functions, and/or handle situations where minifying undo's previous optimizations.
+By default [Rollup](https://github.com/rollup/rollup) does similar optimizations, however, this will apply the optimization to all functions, and/or handle situations where minifying your bundle undos previous optimizations.

 See [optimize-js](https://github.com/nolanlawson/optimize-js#javascript-api) for more info and details on when it makes sense for this optimization.